-1. It Boosts Productivity
+1. It boosts productivity

 First things first, working within a team allows for the workload to be shared equally among members and distributed according to each member’s skills and strengths.

 For example, if one employee has to deliver an important report within 24 hours but has a backlog of 72 hours’ worth of work, the end result will most likely be subpar.
-Worse, still, he might not even be able to finish it at all.
-However, if he were to collaborate with someone else, chances are the report will be delivered with plenty of time to spare.
+Worse, still, they might not even be able to finish it at all.
+However, if they were to collaborate with someone else, chances are the report will be delivered with plenty of time to spare.

-2. It Provides a Support Network
+2. It provides a support network

 A strong team environment is essential for the success of any business, especially during difficult and challenging times when team members will help and rely on each other for support and guidance.
-This allows them to remain focused on the goal and they can complete projects more efficiently.
+This allows them to remain focused on the goal and complete projects more efficiently.

-3. It Encourages Innovation
+3. It encourages innovation

 Two heads are better than one, and this is especially true in the workplace.
 Teams are better able to produce more creative, innovative and practical solutions to problems than someone working alone.

-When bouncing ideas off one another in a brainstorming session, employees tend to feel more confident about coming up with unique and more outside-the-box ideas.
+Furthermore, when bouncing ideas off one another in a brainstorming session, employees tend to feel more confident about coming up with unique and more outside-the-box ideas.
 On the other hand, someone working alone will usually present the safer option to their manager.

-4. It Improves Morale
+4. It improves morale

 When the workload is shared and members of a team collaborate, they can feel a greater sense of accomplishment when they complete a task and reach a goal that they would not have been able to achieve had they been working alone.
 This, combined with a sense of belonging, appreciation and recognition, can drastically improve employee self-esteem and morale.

-5. It Attracts Talent
+5. It attracts talent

-Within the next 10 years, the global workforce is expected to be almost entirely comprised of Millennials.
-And considering how Millennials value collaboration over competition, it’s important that companies cater to the needs of their future employees by creating a company culture they want to be part of.
+Within the next 10 years, the global workforce is expected to be almost entirely comprised of millennials.
+And considering how millennials value collaboration over competition, it’s important that companies cater to the needs of their future employees by creating a company culture they want to be part of.
 By doing so, companies are able to attract – and retain – top talent.

-Another huge benefit of teamwork is the establishment and development of strong relationships among co-workers.
+Another huge benefit of teamwork is the establishment and development of strong relationships among coworkers.
 This helps them communicate more freely and openly, as well as encourage and motivate each other to work to their strengths and talents, which is key to the success of any organisation.